Persistent Stiefel-Whitney Classes of Tangent Bundles: Theoretical background

 The \( k \)-th Stiefel–Whitney class of \( M \) is given by

 This equation, known as the \emph{Wu formula}, expresses the Stiefel–Whitney classes of \( M \) in terms of Wu classes and Steenrod squares.
-Since cohomology operations and Wu classes depend solely on the topology of \( M \), the Stiefel–Whitney classes of \(M \) are topological invariants, independent of any smooth structure on \( M \).
+Since the cup product, the Steenrod squares, and Poincaré duality are homotopy invariants of the closed manifold \( M \), the Wu classes and the Stiefel–Whitney classes $w_k=\sum_{i+j=k}\operatorname{Sq}^i(v_j)$ they determine depend only on the homotopy type of \( M \).
+In particular, the Stiefel–Whitney classes of a closed manifold are topological invariants, independent of any smooth structure.